willfindlay/honors-thesis/thesis/thesis.md

 As discussed in \autoref{non_determinism}, ebpH makes use of special logic to separate the non-deterministic behavior caused by signal handlers from other observed process behavior. \autoref{bronte_lmbench_signal}
-shows that the overhead imposed on the execution of simple signal handlers is relatively low, around 41\%.
+shows that the overhead imposed on the execution of simple signal handlers is relatively low, around 39\%.
 This result is especially impressive considering that it includes the standard per-system-call overhead (c.f. \autoref{bronte_lmbench_syscall}) imposed on `rt_sigreturn(2)` [@man_sigreturn], which is invoked upon return from a signal handler.

 <!-- signal -->
 \begin{table}
+    \caption[Results of the signal handler benchmarks from the \code{bronte-lmbench} dataset]{
-    \caption{Results of the signal handler benchmarks from the \code{bronte-lmbench} dataset.
+        Results of the signal handler benchmarks from the \code{bronte-lmbench} dataset.
         "Installation" represents the registration of a signal handler with \code{rt_sigaction(2)} and "Handler" represents the time taken to complete a simple signal handler.
-    Standard deviations are given in parentheses and smaller overhead is better.}
+        Standard deviations are given in parentheses and smaller overhead is better.
+    }
     \label{bronte_lmbench_signal}
     \input{../data/bench/bronte-lmbench/signal_results.tex}
 \end{table}